Ever get the sneaking suspicion that you could be squeezing more out of your email marketing strategy?

 And email marketing isn’t losing any steam, either.

-According to a recent eMarketer report, email marketing boasts a median ROI of 122%, which is actually four times higher than the likes of social media or paid search.
+According to a recent report, email marketing generates a median ROI of 40:1, which makes it the most effective advertising tool.
 Although modern brands are indeed laser-focused on turning their social followers into customers, there’s certainly a financial incentive to stick with email.